rafawithR/Gamtoreview/README.md

-All files here are result of my scope review on Gametogenesis of Actiniaria, which was published 2025 (LINK)
+All files here are result of my scope review on Gametogenesis of Actiniaria published in 2025 (LINK) as part of my PhD research.

 Suplementar materials are labled in accordance to the order they are cited in the paper (S1,S2... etc.);